 Breaking Down for Components

 Once your phone or tablet is ready for disposal, it can be broken down.
 This should be done by the professionals, using professional equipment.
-Locations that offer mobile phone recycling can use powerful magnets and sorters to maximise the parts that are recycled from every device.
+Locations that offer corporate mobile recycling can use powerful magnets and sorters to maximise the parts that are recycled from every device.

 Experts know what they’re looking for and can easily break any phone into working and non-working parts.
 Working components can be recycled, whilst others can be melted or crushed, ready to be reused.
 Very few parts of a phone will need to simply be thrown away.